oblivioncth/CLIFp/README.md

 If the ID belongs to a main game/animation entry, any additional apps that are marked as auto-run before will also be started ahead of time just as they would be when using the Flashpoint Launcher.

 **Random:**
 This mode works exactly the same as Auto mode except that the title ID is selected at random (uniformly) for you from the pool of all playable games/animations.
 A title qualifies as playable if it is a main title who's status is not "Not Working" or if it is an additional-app that is not a message, extra, or otherwise Autostart-before entry.
+You must specify a library filter: **all** or **any** for all titles to be considered, **game** or **arcade** for only games to be considered, or **animation** or **theatre** for only animations to be considered.
+Basic information of the game that gets selected will be displayed before it starts unless the **-s** or **-q** switches are specified.

+    Example: CLIFp -r all

 **App/Param:**
 This method can only start one application at a time.
-Use the **-x/--exe** switch to specify the relative (from Flashpoint's directory) path to the application to launch and the **-p/--param** switch to provide the launch arguments that will be passed to the target application.
+Use the **-x/-\-exe** switch to specify the relative (from Flashpoint's directory) path to the application to launch and the **-p/-\-param** switch to provide the launch arguments that will be passed to the target application.

 The applications and arguments that are used for each game/animation can be found within the Flashpoint database ([FP Install Dir]\Data\flashpoint.sqlite)